By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 Minimalist living room featuring a sleek grey sofa with subtle pinstripe texture, paired with a round marble side table.
 A sculptural vase filled with colorful fresh flowers-red, yellow, and pink tulips-adds vibrancy and softness to the neutral space.
 The setup highlights how to style a grey sofa by bringing in natural elements that create contrast and a lively, welcoming atmosphere.

-One thing I do once in a while: To place a vase of fresh flowers next to a grey sofa.
+Something I do sometimes: Put fresh flowers next to the grey sofa.

 16. Luxurious Details